fightron/3d-js/README.md

 // Create a new Skeleton instance. var skeleton = new Skeleton()

-// Create JointDefinition instances that can be
+// Create JointDefinition instances that can be reused
-// reused to create multiple joints of the same type.
+// to create multiple joints of the same type.
-// Custom skeletons create their own, long-lived definitions. var rootDef = new JointDefinition('root', null) var spineDef = new JointDefinition('spine', 'root')
+// Custom skeletons create their own, long-lived definitions. var rootDef = new JointDefinition({name: 'root'}) var spineDef = new JointDefinition({name: 'spine', parent: 'root'})

 // Build the skeleton with the above definitions.
 // This will create joint instances in skeleton.joints.